Skip to content

 • 1 in 4 (25%) chance that the child will inherit two healthy copies of the SMN1 gene and will not be a carrier or have SMA.

-There are a very small number of people who develop 5q SMA despite standard carrier tests showing that one or both parents are not carriers.
-For example, in around 2% of cases of 5q SMA, the ‘mutation’ (when part of the DNA changes or is missing) occurs for the first time in the affected person.
+A very small number of people develop 5q SMA despite standard carrier tests showing that one or both parents are not carriers.
+For example, for around 2 in every 100 (2%) people who have 5q SMA, the ‘alteration’ (when part of the DNA changes or is missing) has occurred for the first time.

 • Infographic showing 1 in 40 people are a carrierAn estimated 1 in 40 people carry the altered SMN1 gene12.

-This means that although SMA is a rare condition, around 1.69 million people13-15 in the UK are carriers of the altered SMN1 gene.
+This means that although SMA is a rare condition, around 1.7 million people13 in the UK are carriers of the altered SMN1 gene.

 This is the incidence of SMA – the number of new people diagnosed with SMA at any one time.

-Pooling all published newborn screening data has shown that one in every 14,000 babies worldwide are born with a Type of 5q-linked SMA16, 17.
+Pooling all published newborn screening data has shown that approximately one in every 14,000 babies worldwide are born with a Type of 5q-linked SMA14,15.

 • Global studies suggest that worldwide, between 1 and 2 people in every 100,000 have a Type of 5q SMA12.